Batley, Yorkshire in Pictures

 Benny Parr Wood

 "Benny" Parr was the brother-in-law and partner of of Benjamin Law.
 Benjamin Law's second wife was Lydia Sheard.
 Lydia's sister, Elizabeth, married Benjamin Parr.
 They also had a son named Benjamin Parr.
-I do not know who the woods were named after.
+I do not know who the woods were named after - the father or the son.

 1912 postcard